 Tips for Making Smart Green Electronic Purchases

 We know you care.
-A survey by CEA found 60 percent of consumers are concerned about their electric bills, and energy consumption was the third-most important attribute to consumers buying electronics, behind features and price.
+A survey by CTA found 60 percent of consumers are concerned about their electric bills, and energy consumption was the third-most important attribute to consumers buying electronics, behind features and price.

 And we’re listening.
 The consumer electronics industry’s commitment to sustainability is evident in everything from green design and manufacturing of new products to electronics recycling.
 The industry has made huge strides in recent years on a variety of environmentally friendly attributes.